sksameer204/hexo-theme-materialize/README.md

 ### Menu

-The menu is configured in the theme's `_config.yml`.
+The menu is configured under the theme's `_config.yml`.

 ``` yaml
 # Header